5.2 - Application Fee

 Federal regulations allow States to establish an application fee and cost recovery program for those non-public assistance applicants applying for child support services.
-The Wyoming CSP will:
+The Wyoming CSP shall:

 Child Support Services

-The application process is complete once the applicant completes, signs, and dates the child support application and pays the $25 application fee.
+The application is complete once the applicant completes, signs, and dates the child support application.

 Locate Only Services

-Under very specific circumstances, the Wyoming CSP Program may accept an application for locate only services.
-Not only will an applicant complete, sign, and date a child support application and pay the $25 application fee, but the applicant will be an authorized person.
+Under very specific circumstances, the CSP State Office will accept an application for locate only services.
+The Wyoming CSP District Office shall accept the application and forward the application onto the Wyoming CSP State Office for processing.
+Not only will an applicant complete, sign, and date a child support application, but the applicant will be an authorized person.
 An authorized person for purposes of locate only services is:

 1. An agent or attorney licensed to practice law in Wyoming who has the duty or authority to enforce a child custody or visitation determination;

 2. A court or agent of the court with jurisdiction to make or enforce a child custody or visitation determination; or

 3. An agent of the United States or State of Wyoming with the authority to investigate, enforce, or commence criminal prosecution for the unlawful taking of a child.

 In the case of parental kidnapping, the application shall be approved by the Wyoming Attorney General’s office and accompanied by a sworn statement indicating the locate information sought through the Federal Parent Locator Services (FPLS) is for the sole purpose of enforcing a federal or state law with the respect to the unlawful taking or restraint of a child.